Ranjan Bezbaruah

-Ranjan Kumar Bezbaruah is an Indian singer, lyricist, translator and academician engaged in promoting Modern Sanskrit Lyrical Literature.
+Ranjan Kumar Bezbaruah is an Indian singer, lyricist, translator and academic engaged in promoting Modern Sanskrit Lyrical Literature.
 He is a vocal artiste of ‘Sanskrit songs’ contributing to All India Radio, Delhi Doordarshan & other regional & national platforms.
 He was honoured with 'Rashtriya Sanskrit Geetikavi' in 2020 by an international organisation.

 Personal life

 Ranjan Bezbaruah was born on 1 August 1971 in Chakalaghat, Hatichong, Nagaon district of Assam.
-His father Rohit Chandra Bezbaruah was an educationist, writer and his mother Sri Subhadra Bezbaruah is a teacher, artist.
-Bezbaruah married to Bornali Parashar of Tezpur-Jamugurihat in 2002.
-They has two children, a son Jishnu and a daughter Mayukhi.
+His father Rohit Chandra Bezbaruah was an educationist, writer and his mother Sri Subhadra Bezbaruah is a teacher and artist.
+Bezbaruah married Bornali Parashar of Tezpur-Jamugurihat in 2002.
+They have two children, a son Jishnu and a daughter Mayukhi.